rezichach/openGL1/README.md

 ## Screenshots

 Screenshots are saved to the `openGL1/screenshots` directory.
 Metadata is stored in a SQLite database.

+---
+Last updated: May 2023